 Several values on a standard blood panel — usually along with a urinalysis — can help evaluate how your dog’s kidneys are functioning.

-More specific reasons for kidney monitoring depend on the type of cancer and type of chemotherapy.
+More specific reasons for kidney monitoring depend on the type of cancer and chemotherapy.
 For example, increased BUN without creatinine (two common kidney tests) can indicate bleeding in the gastrointestinal tract.

-Some chemotherapies are known toxins to the kidneys: cisplatin, carboplatin, and possibly doxorubicin.
+Some chemotherapies are known kidney toxins: cisplatin, carboplatin, and possibly doxorubicin.
 And some cancers, such as bladder and prostate cancer, can actually alter the shape and function of organs in the urinary tract.4

 - filtration of waste